briandunn/flatware/README.md

 ## Tinkering

-Flatware is tested with [aruba][].
+Flatware integration tests use [aruba][a].
 In order to get a demo cucumber project you can add the `@no-clobber` tag to `features/flatware.feature` and run the test with `cucumber features/flatware.feature`.
 Now you should have a `./tmp/aruba` directory.
 CD there and `flatware` will be in your path so you can tinker away.